Icex0/linkedin-email-verifier/README.md

 # linkedin-email-verifier
 The script uses Google's search engine to look for public Linkedin profiles based on the domain name.
-It then converts them to the specific email format for that company.
+It then converts them to the specific email format for that company (by taking using the first_name and last_name from the json data).
 This can be useful when you need emails for a big list of domains.
 It does require you to have knowledge of the email for the company is using, so first a site like phonebook.cz or hunter.io can be used to find the correct format.

 1. (Install python3 first) then use: pip3 install google-api-python-client